aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.events/customevent/initcustomevent/_index.md

 ---
 title: CustomEvent.InitCustomEvent
 second_title: Aspose.SVG for .NET API Reference
-description: CustomEvent method. /// The InitEvent method is used to initialize the value of an Event created through the IDocumentEvent interface
+description: CustomEvent InitCustomEvent method. /// The InitEvent method is used to initialize the value of an Event created through the IDocumentEvent interface
 type: docs
 weight: 30
 url: /net/aspose.svg.dom.events/customevent/initcustomevent/